pblaney/mgp1000/README.md

                                       [Default: output/]
   --email                        STR  Email address to send workflow completion/stoppage
                                       notification
+  --seq_protocol                 STR  Sequencing protocol of the input, WGS for whole-genome
+                                      and WES for whole-exome
-  --cpus                         INT  Globally set the number of cpus to be allocated --memory                       STR  Globally set the amount of memory to be allocated,
-                                      written as '##.GB' or '##.MB'
+                                      [Default: WGS | Available: WGS, WES] --cpus                         INT  Globally set the number of cpus to be allocated --memory                       STR  Globally set the amount of memory to be allocated, written as '##.GB' or '##.MB'